 Talking it through: when BCYCLE# goes low, CRCLR# on the shift register will go high, starting the propagation of 1's through the output pins.
 This gives us a delay based on which pin we tap in to, and by inverting that 1 we'll get a delayed 0 which we can use for DTACK#.
 When BCYCLE# returns high indicating the end of the bus cycle, CRCLR# will be driven low, resetting the shift register, meaning all pins will output 0.
 Again, inverting this gives us our DTACK# high, essentially at the same time as BCYCLE# does, not after a delay causing the previous bug.

-The key lines to look at above are BCYCLE# and DTACK#, with those alone it's easier to see the difference between this setup and the...Read more »
+The key lines to look at above are BCYCLE# and DTACK#, with those alone it's easier to see the difference between...Read more »

 So the 68k CPUs use an asychronous bus setup such that when the CPU asks something else for some data (e.g. RAM) then rather than just assuming the data will be there in a given amount of time, it sits and waits until it's told the data is ready and present on the bus.
 This signal is called DTACK (Data Transfer ACKnowledge), and you pull it LOW to tell the CPU it's good to go.